Dean Kilby • September 5, 2025

 7. Advanced Longevity Targets

 Aging is driven by several biochemical processes, including oxidative stress, NAD⁺ depletion, mitochondrial decline, and chronic inflammation.
-My stack directly addresses each:
+My strategy directly addresses each:

 • Oxidative stress → glutathione precursors, phytonutrients, antioxidants.

-• Mitochondrial decline → NAD⁺ support, creatine, targeted phytonutrients.
+• Mitochondrial decline → NAD⁺ support, creatine, omega-3 fatty acids, targeted phytonutrients.

 • NAD⁺ depletion → nicotinamide riboside supplementation.

-• Inflammation & glycation → plant polyphenols, low-carbohydrate diet, and antioxidant defense.
+• Inflammation & glycation → omega-3 fatty acids, plant polyphenols, low-carbohydrate diet, and antioxidant defense.

 This creates a proactive strategy, not just for short-term performance but for long-term resilience.